 After all, saving and investing is the only way to look after your wealth in the long term.
 The following stats and facts will give you further insight into various savings rates on a national and global scale.

-Top 10 Stats & Facts on Personal Savings Rates for 2021
+Top 10 Stats & Facts on Personal Savings Rates

 - $2,000 was the median emergency fund balance in the US in 2020.